JoaaoVerona/venusscript/README.md

+### This was a project made by the author while in university, in 2016, and is no longer maintained.
+Still, feel free to explore and fork it. :)

+---

 # VenusScript
 Welcome to the official GitHub repository of the dynamic, injectable, scripting language **VenusScript**.
 See the [examples directory](https://github.com/BloodShura/VenusScript/tree/master/examples) to get a closer look in how the language works.